- Home

 - Updated By—The user who made the change.

-- Field—The section of the bot where the modification occurred (for example, Settings, Articles, and Responses).
+- Field—The section of the bot where the modification occurred (for example, Settings, Intents, and Responses).

 - Description—Additional details about the change.